Juzhan/blender_tools/README.md

 ## Usage

-Before you run `demo.py`, please mordify the `ROOT_DIR` at line 14 to your folder path, then run:
+Before you run `demo.py`, please modify the `ROOT_DIR` at line 14 to your folder path, then run:

 ```
 blender -b -P demo.py
 ```

+Or you can open the `demo.blend` and modify the `ROOT_DIR` to run the script, then you can see the result in blender.

 ## Acknowledgements
 Learn from